saranshbansal/learn-aws/NOTES_DEVTOOLS.md

 > `in-place` deployment strategy works only in `EC2/On-Premises` deployments.

-> All AWS Lambda and Amazon ECS deployments are `blue/green`.
+> All AWS Lambda and Amazon ECS deployments only support `blue/green`.
 An EC2/On-Premises deployment can be `in-place or blue/green`.

 > The hooks in `AppSpec.yml` file are different for each type of compute platform.